wbrawner/jelos.org/docs/play/controls.md

 ## RetroArch Hotkeys

-By default JELOS will detect your controller and configure RetroArch hotkeys automatically.
-If this behavior is not desired it can be disabled in the System Settings menu by disabling the "AUTOCONFIGURE RETROARCH HOTKEYS" option.

 | Button Combo | Action |
 | -- | -- |
 | ++"SELECT"+"START"++ <sup>(x2)</sup> | Quit Game |